Frequently Asked Questions (FAQ)

 The most successful VBG partners actively use our technology, either to develop custom applications for their clients, or to embed and host within their own products and services, or to combine with their own products and services for resale.
 VBG currently has no pure "resale only" partners.

 Yes.
 If you do not want to want you use the VBG Hosting System, you can deploy on-premises.
-VBG currently has private deployments in 8 different countries.
-And, if you prefer a public cloud such as Alibaba Cloud, Amazon AWS, or Microsoft Azure - we've got production deployments in each of these company's facilities too.
+VBG currently has private deployments in over a dozen different countries.
+And, if you prefer a public cloud such as Alibaba Cloud, Amazon AWS, Google Cloud, IBM Cloud or Microsoft Azure - we're currently maintaining private production deployments for clients in each of these environments too.

 Yes.
 In fact, VBG does not have its own IVR system either.
-We instead have built native plug-ins to numerous IVR platforms that allow our clients to directly incorporate standard enrollment and verification dialogs into their applications without the need for any IVR programming.
-VBG current supports native production IVR integrations with Amazon Connect, Aspect, Convergys, PlumVoice, Telnyx, Twilio, and West.
-Many other platforms are possible however, so please inquire if interested.
+We instead have built plug-ins to support numerous IVR platforms.
+Thus, clients can directly incorporate standard enrollment and verification dialogs into their applications without the need for any IVR programming.
+VBG currently supports IVR integrations with Alvaria, Convergys, Intrado, PlumVoice, Telnyx, and Twilio.
+Other platforms are possible as well, so please inquire if interested.

 It is also important to note that the VBG Platform can accept audio from almost any source.
-Currently, we have clients providing us with audio from IVR systems, call centers, mobile applications, WebRTC, Bluetooth speakers, medical devices, and IoT devices in homes.
-As long as you supply us with a standard WAV file format (PCM, u-Law, or a-Law), we should be able to process voice biometric requests for you.
+We have clients providing us with audio from IVR systems, call centers, mobile applications, WebRTC, Bluetooth speakers, traditional microphones, medical devices, and IoT devices.
+As long as you can provide speech samples to us via one of our supported audio file formats (or streaming), we should be able to process voice biometric requests for you.

 Due to VBG's comprehensive security protocols, it is extremely unlikely that any voiceprint will ever be stolen or hijacked.
 However, if a voiceprint were to find its way outside of the VBG Platform, absolutely nothing would happen!
 There are a couple important reasons why.

 First, VBG's voiceprints are essentially mathematical models of how a person speaks.
-VBG uses a proprietary format, so only VBG's system can interpret and use them.
-And second, voice biometric systems work by submitting speech samples to them -- not by submitting voiceprints to them.
-So, a voiceprint cannot be submitted directly to VBG's system, nor to any competitor's system.
+They are not files that can be played or turned into intelligible speech.
+Plus, VBG uses a proprietary format, so only VBG's system can interpret and use them.
+And second, voice biometric systems work by submitting speech samples to them, extracting features, and then comparing these extracted features to a reference voiceprint.
+Simply put, a voiceprint cannot be submitted directly to VBG's system, nor to any competitor's system.